Binary Options Follow-Up Schemes: Don’t Lose Money Twice

 - Check the SEC's EDGAR system to see if the binary options trading platform has registered the offer and sale of the product with the SEC.

 - Check the SEC's website regarding exchanges to determine if the binary options trading platform is registered as an exchange.

 - Check FINRA BrokerCheck® and the National Futures Association's Background Affiliation Status Information Center (BASIC) to determine the registration status and background of any firm or financial professional that you are considering.

-If an investor is involved with a binary options firm and is not sure it is legitimate — or believes that fraud has occurred, contact FINRA at (240) 386-HELP (4357).
-You can also share that complaint or tip with the FBI’s Internet Crime Complaint Center at www.IC3.gov — or call the CFTC at 1-866-FON-CFTC or the SEC at 1-800-SEC-0330.
+If you are involved with a binary options firm and are not sure it is legitimate—or think you are the target of a binary options fraud or follow-up scam—you can contact FINRA at (240) 386-HELP (4357).
+You can also share that complaint or tip with the FBI's Internet Crime Complaint Center at www.IC3.gov—or call the CFTC at 1-866-FON-CFTC or the SEC at 1-800-SEC-0330.